The Ashmolean Museum is hosting the first major exhibition in the UK to examine the early years of one of the greatest artists of all time.

 Dr Xa Sturgis, Director of the Ashmolean, says: ‘The show offers a unique opportunity to follow Rembrandt step by step as he develops from an inventive and ambitious teenager to the supremely accomplished and successful artist he became over the first ten years of his career.
 It is not a straightforward trajectory but it is a thrillingly revealing one that allows us to see the making of one of the world’s great artists.’

 The exhibition has been extended and will run until 1 November 2020.
 Full price tickets cost £14.50, with free entry for children under 12, members of the Ashmolean, and Oxford University students.
-Further information is available on the Ashmolean website.
+Further information is available on the Young Rembrandt exhibition webpage.